ZantetsukenGT/AttDef/README.md

 * Follow [Semantic Versioning](https://semver.org/)
 -->

-## Installation FOR DEVELOPMENT OR CONTRIBUTIONS
+## Installation FOR DEVELOPMENT OR CONTRIBUTIONS.
+Otherwise you're looking for the [latest release.](https://github.com/ZantetsukenGT/AttDef/releases/latest)

 Clone the project or download the project in a zip archive: